harshan2602/Luv2Shop/README.md

 6. **Make a Payment Using Stripe:**

-   For testing purposes, you can complete your purchase using the following test card details provided by Stripe:
+   For testing, use the provided Stripe test card details.
    - American expressTest Card: 3782 8224 6310 005
    - Card Number: 4242 4242 4242 4242
    - Expiration Date: Any future date (e.g., 12/25)